UTSCCSCC01/project-growth/doc/sprint0/process.md

 - Pritish: summary.md, PB.md, Personas, team.md

 ## How did you make decisions?
 - We used to have a vote on decisions that had more than one opinion.
 The minority always understood the point of view of the majority and worked on the tasks willingly and happily.
+To help organize meetings and assign tasks, we decided to create a role in rotation that would be followed on every meeting for all Sprints.
+The rotation is as follows: Jai, Ronish, Shashwat, Ethan, Naman, Pritish, Yihang.
+The designated person would help guide the meeting and assign work in the form of tasks to be completed before the next meeting.
+The entire team would then review the progress of assigned tasks during the next meeting.
+Each task is peer-reviewed by at least one other team member before merges/commits are done.

 ## How did you define priority and/or points of user stories?
 How many rounds of voting (on average) did you need to come to a consensus for the point estimate?
 - The project handout had a very detailed description of what was asked from us.
 Also, Lecture 2 gave a lot more insight on the expectations of the project.
 Through this, we took a decision based on the information we gathered.
 Usually we went through 3 rounds of voting to decide the consensus for the point estimate.